 Numerous investigations and cleanup actions pertaining to site contamination including impacts to groundwater have been performed at the 50-acre Howard Terminal.
-In 2019, a site investigation was conducted in support of the proposed Waterfront Ballpark District at Howard Terminal that included grab groundwater samples collected at nine boring locations and an additional four groundwater samples at newly constructed groundwater wells for a total of thirteen groundwater samples collected (ENGEO 2020).
-During the most recent biannual groundwater monitoring event conducted in 2020, two groundwater monitoring wells were observed to contain petroleum hydrocarbon product floating in groundwater, consistent with past observations (Baseline 2020).
+In 2019, a site investigation was conducted in support of the proposed Waterfront Ballpark District at Howard Terminal that included grab groundwater samples collected at nine boring locations and an additional four groundwater samples at newly constructed groundwater wells for a total of thirteen groundwater monitoring event conducted in 2020, two groundwater monitoring wells were observed to contain petroleum hydrocarbon product floating in groundwater, consistent with past observations (Baseline 2020).
 The two groundwater monitoring wells are both located north of the existing quay wall and wood bulkhead, outside of the Inner Harbor Turning Basin expansion area (Baseline 2020).